 Example 1: Listing All of Your Accessible Constraints The following query lists all constraints defined on all tables accessible to the user:

 Considering the example statements at the beginning of this section, a list similar to this is returned:

 CONSTRAINT_NAME C TABLE_NAME R_CONSTRAINT_NAME --------------- - ---------- ----------------- SYS_C00275 P DEPT_TAB DNAME_UKEY U DEPT_TAB LOC_CHECK1 C DEPT_TAB SYS_C00278 C EMP_TAB SYS_C00279 C EMP_TAB SYS_C00280 P EMP_TAB MGR_FKEY R EMP_TAB SYS_C00280 DEPT_FKEY R EMP_TAB SYS_C00275

 Some constraint names are user specified (such as

 DNAME_UKEY), while others are system specified (such as

 Each constraint type is denoted with a different character in the

 CONSTRAINT_TYPE column.
-This table summarizes the characters used for each constraint type:
+The following table summarizes the characters used for each constraint type.

 Note:An additional constraint type is indicated by the character "